-- 28. Rationale: To obtain valid results from the assessment, the data collected have to be of high quality, i.e. they have to be collected in a consistent, reliable and valid fashion.
+36. Rationale: To obtain valid results from the assessment, the data collected have to be of high quality, i.e. they have to be collected in a consistent, reliable and valid fashion.
 This goal is implemented first and foremost by the test administrators, who are seconded by the quality monitors.
-The quality monitors provide country-wide supervision of all data-collection activities. - Standard 12.1 PISA test administration is monitored using site visits by trained independent quality monitors. - Standard 12.2 An agreed number of site visits to observe test administration sessions are conducted in each PISA participating country/economy. - Standard 12.3 Test administration sessions that are the subject of a site visit are selected by the International Contractor for Core 4 to be representative of a variety of schools in a country/economy. - Note 12.1 A failure to meet the Quality Monitoring standard in the Main Survey will lead to a significant lack of quality assurance data for other standards. - Note 12.2 The Quality Monitoring standards apply to the Main Survey but not to the Field Trial. - Note 12.3 The National Centre provides the International Contractor for Core 4 the assistance required to implement the site visits effectively.
+The quality monitors provide country-wide supervision of all data-collection activities.

+Standard 12.1 PISA Main Survey test administration is monitored using site visits by trained independent quality monitors.

+Standard 12.2 Fifteen site visits to observe test administration sessions are conducted in each PISA participating country/economy, and five site visits in each adjudicated region.

+Standard 12.3 Test administration sessions that are the subject of a site visit are selected by the international contractors to be representative of a variety of schools in a country/economy.

+Note 12.1 A failure to meet the Quality Monitoring standard in the Main Survey will lead to a significant lack of quality assurance data for other standards.

+Note 12.2 The Quality Monitoring standards apply to the Main Survey but not to the Field Trial.

+Note 12.3 The National Centre provides the international contractors the assistance required to implement the site visits effectively.
+This includes nominating sufficient qualified individuals to ensure that the required number of schools is observed.
-- Curricula Vitae of the PISA Quality Monitor nominees forwarded by the National Project Manager to the International Contractor for Core 4.

-- PISA Quality Monitor Reports
+- Curricula Vitae of the PISA Quality Monitor nominees forwarded to the international contractors. - PISA Quality Monitor Reports

-- National Centre Quality Monitor Report